AliceO2Group/AliceO2/Detectors/Raw/README.md

 At every invocation of the device `processing` callback a full TimeFrame for every link will be added as a multi-part `FairMQ` message and relayed by the relevant channel.
 By default each HBF will start a new part in the multipart message.
 This behaviour can be changed by providing `part-per-sp` option, in which case there will be one part per superpage (Note that this is incompatible to the DPLRawSequencer).

+By the default the DataProcessingHeader of each message will have its creation time set to `now()`.
+This can be changed by passing an option `--start-time <t>`: in this case the creation time will be defined as `t + firstTForbir*orbit_duration` in milliseconds.

 The standard use case of this workflow is to provide the input for other worfklows using the piping, e.g.
 ```cpp